jarviscanada/jarvis_data_eng_MaximilianHuang/README.md

 # Max Huang .
 Jarvis Consulting

-I'm Max, a recent graduate of the University of Toronto Mississauga with a bachelor's degree in computer science.
+I am a recent graduate of the University of Toronto Mississauga with a bachelor's degree in computer science.
 I am currently a software developer at Jarvis Consulting Group, where I have gained experience working in an Agile environment, developing various projects using technologies such as Java, PostgreSQL, Bash, Maven, Docker, and Git.
 I also have experience using other technologies for academic projects, including React, Node.js, MongoDB, and Python.
 My passion for computer science, which began in a high school introductory class, stems from my love of overcoming difficult problems with creative solutions.
 I am looking for an opportunity to apply and grow my skill-set in the software development or full-stack industry.

 ## Skills